 17.1.
 Driving too slowly (NRS 484B.623, 484B.627 & 484B.630)

-The Nevada crime of driving too slowly in a left lane is a misdemeanor carrying $50 for a first offense and two (2) demerit points.
-The fine increases with each successive offense.14
+Driving too slowly in a left lane is a civil infraction carrying $50 for a first offense and two (2) demerit points.
+The civil penalty increases with each successive offense.14

 17.2.
 Running a red light (NRS 484B.300)

-The Nevada crime of running a red light is a misdemeanor in Nevada carrying four (4) demerit points.
-The fine in the City of Las Vegas is $305.15
+Running a red light is a civil infraction in Nevada carrying four (4) demerit points.
+The civil penalty in the City of Las Vegas is $305.15

 17.3.
 Failing to yield to a pedestrian at a crosswalk (NRS 484B.283)

-The Nevada crime of failing to yield to pedestrians at crosswalks is a misdemeanor as long as there is no accident.
-The fine in the City of Las Vegas is $305, and the DMV tacks on four (4) demerit points.16
+Failing to yield to pedestrians at crosswalks is a civil infraction as long as there is no accident.
+The civil penalty in the City of Las Vegas is $305, and the DMV tacks on four (4) demerit points.16

-To talk for free, call our Las Vegas criminal defense attorneys.
+To talk, call our Las Vegas criminal defense attorneys.
 We may be able to reduce or dismiss your charges so you endure no traffic school, demerit points penalties, or insurance rate increases.